OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/1_general_controls.md

 - **#DEVPROGRAM** (management).
 Having a development program for AI.
 Apply general (not just security-oriented) software engineering best practices to AI development.

   Data scientists are focused on creating working models, not on creating future-proof software per se.
 Often, organizations already have software practices and processes in place.
 It is important to extend these to AI development, instead of treating AI as something that requires a separate approach.
 Do not isolate AI engineering.
 This includes automated testing, code quality, documentation, and versioning.
+ISO/IEC 5338 explains how to make these practices work for AI.

   Purpose: This way, AI systems will become easier to maintain, transferable, secure, more reliable, and future-proof.

   A best practice is to mix data scientist profiles with software engineering profiles in teams, as software engineers typically need to learn more about data science, and data scientists generally need to learn more about creating future-proof, maintainable, and easily testable code.

-  Another best practrice is to continuously measure quality aspects of data science code (maintainability, test code coverage), and provide coaching to data scientists in how to manage those quality levels.
-ISO/IEC 5338 will help.
+  Another best practice is to continuously measure quality aspects of data science code (maintainability, test code coverage), and provide coaching to data scientists in how to manage those quality levels.

+  Apart from conventional software best practices, there are important AI-specific engineering practices, including for example data provenance & lineage, model traceability and AI-specific testing such as continuous validation, testing for model staleness and concept drift.
+ISO/IEC 5338 discussess these AI engineering practices.

   Links to standards:

   - [ISO/IEC 5338 - AI lifecycle](https://www.iso.org/standard/81118.html) Gap: covers this control fully - the 5338 covers the complete software development lifecycle for AI, by extending the existing 12207 standard on software lifecycle: defining several new processes and discussing AI-specific particularities for existing processes.
+More details in this [blog on 5338](https://www.softwareimprovementgroup.com/iso-5338-get-to-know-the-global-standard-on-ai-systems/).
   - 27002 control 5.37 Documented operating procedures.
 Gap: covers this control minimally - this covers only a very small part of the control
   - [OpenCRE on documentation of function](https://www.opencre.org/cre/162-655) Gap: covers this control minimally